giorgapost/wordsearch-package/README.md

-In both examples the [buildDataFiles()](https://github.com/giorgapost/wordsearch-package/blob/d6124c653c18e11111da905ff3d5022bbbfe89b0/wordsearch/WordSearch.java#L155) method constructs the binary files on disk which contain the B-Tree and the index structures required by the package.
+In both examples the [buildDataFiles()](https://github.com/giorgapost/wordsearch-package/blob/d6124c653c18e11111da905ff3d5022bbbfe89b0/wordsearch/WordSearch.java#L155) method constructs the binary files on disk which contain the B-Tree and the Index structures required by the package.
 Thus, it has to be called *only* when the input ASCII files change (and not at every execution of the algorithm).

 > **Warning**